Identity and Access Management Framework: A Complete Guide

 Monitoring and auditing provide the visibility and accountability to maintain security posture and demonstrate compliance with regulatory obligations.

-• Real-time Monitoring can immediately point out security incidents and policy violations enabled by behavioural analytics and machine learning algorithms identifying abnormal activities.
-More advanced products can even identify subtle changes in user behaviour that may indicate a compromised account or insider threat.
+Immediately points out security incidents and policy violations, enabled by behavioral analytics and machine learning algorithms that identify abnormal activities and subtle changes in user behavior that may indicate a compromised account or insider threat.

-• Compliance Reporting generates the documentation needed for regulatory audits and internal governance.
-The ability to customize reports according to specific compliance frameworks is important, and reports should be generated automatically on a routine basis to reduce administrative effort.
+Generates the documentation needed for regulatory audits and internal governance.
+Reports should be customizable to specific compliance frameworks and generated automatically on a routine basis to reduce administrative effort.

-• Anomaly Detection uses advanced analytics to look for unusual access pattern recognition, including out-of-hours behaviours, unexpected applications being used, and unauthorized resource access attempts.
-This pre-emptive form of security will alert security teams prior to runaway incidents.
+Uses advanced analytics to look for unusual access patterns, including out-of-hours behaviors, unexpected applications being used, and unauthorized resource access attempts, alerting security teams before incidents escalate.

 5. Security & Compliance

-Security and compliance capabilities help ensure you can implement IAM that doesn't exceed your organization’s appropriate levels of risk for sensitive data and systems and is compliant with organizational operational obligations:
+Security and compliance capabilities help ensure your IAM implementation keeps risk to sensitive data and systems at appropriate levels and remains compliant with operational obligations:

-• Encryption Protection secures identity data while in flight and at rest with standard industry best practices for cryptography that protect authentication credentials, personal information, and access control data against unauthorized disclosure.
+Secures identity data while in flight and at rest with industry best practices for cryptography that protect authentication credentials, personal information, and access control data against unauthorized disclosure.

-• Regulatory Alignment ensures that IAM implementations address specific regulatory compliance mandates such as GDPR data protection, HIPAA healthcare privacy, SOX financial controls, PCI DSS payment protection, and industry compliance matters.
+Ensures that IAM implementations address specific regulatory compliance mandates such as GDPR data protection, HIPAA healthcare privacy, SOX financial controls, and PCI DSS payment protection.

-• Insider Threat Monitoring utilizes predictive analytics to effectively identify behavioural traits over time that could signal malicious insider behaviour or compromised account activity.
-This includes flagging activities for unusual data access requests, activity outside normal operational hours, and something considered a privilege escalation.
+Utilizes predictive analytics to identify behavioral traits over time that could signal malicious insider behavior or compromised account activity, including unusual data access requests, activity outside normal operational hours, and privilege escalation.

-• Third-party Access Control extends the entities' security governance to external sources who are gaining limited (contractor, vendor, partner) access to organizational resources.
-This encompasses time-limited access, more enhanced monitoring, and robust segregation from the organizations internal organizational systems.
+Extends security governance to external sources gaining limited (contractor, vendor, partner) access to organizational resources, encompassing time-limited access, enhanced monitoring, and robust segregation from internal systems.

 Benefits of an Identity and Access Management Framework